Mike Hoffman (ice hockey, born 1989): Ottawa Senators

 In July 2010, Hoffman attended the Ottawa Senators' development camp, and on July 22, 2010, he signed an entry-level contract with the NHL club.
-After attending rookie camp and training camp with Ottawa, Hoffman was assigned to the Binghamton Senators, the Senators' American Hockey League (AHL) affiliate.
-Hoffman played the majority of the season with Binghamton and was a member of the 2011 Calder Cup-winning team.
-He also spent time in the ECHL with the Elmira Jackals during the season, Ottawa's second-tier affiliate.
+After attending rookie camp and training camp with Ottawa, Hoffman was assigned to the Binghamton Senators, the Senators' American Hockey League (AHL) affiliate, where he made his professional debut, but was soon sent to the Elmira Jackals of the ECHL, Ottawa's second-tier affiliate to begin the season.
+After a brief four-game stint with Elmira in which he tallied three assists, he was returned to Binghamton.
+Hoffman played the majority of the season with Binghamton, making 74 appearances and tallying seven goals and 25 points.
+Binghamton qualified for the playoffs and advanced to the final where Hoffman was a member of the 2011 Calder Cup-winning team.
+In 19 playoff games, Hoffman added one goal and nine points.